dtudk/pythonsupport-page/docs/videos/index.rst

 Video Tutorials
 ======================

-Here you will find video tutorials on topics such as terminal usage, VS Code debugging and much more.
+Here you will find video tutorials on topics such as terminal usage, VS Code, debugging and much more.

 .. card-carousel:: 3